BMedSci-student/inducible_eqtl_analysis/README.md

-# inducible_eqtl_analysis
+Inducible eQTL Analysis

-Pipeline for performing eQTL analysis designed as part of BMedSci project
+Pipeline for performing eQTL analysis designed as part of BMedSci student project

 Access to inidvidual level RNA-seq data is provided for collaborators of ISARIC 4C, https://isaric4c.net/